Silvia Giordani: Carbon nano-onions for biomedical applications

-In this presentation, carbon nano-onions (CNOs) will be discussed as a potentiel vesicle for nanocarrier-type drug delivery systems.
-CNOs, or multi-layer fullerenes, consist of multiple concentric loyers of sp2 hybridized carbon and are emerging as platforms for biomédical applications because of their ability to be internalized by cells and low toxicity.
+Carbon nano-onions (CNOs) will be discussed as a potentiel vesicle for nanocarrier-type drug delivery systems.
+CNOs, or multi-layer fullerenes, consist of multiple concentric loyers of sp2 hybridized carbon and are emerging as platforms for biomedical applications because of their ability to be internalized by cells and low toxicity.

 Our results encouraged us to further develop them as targeted diagnostics or therapeutics nanocarriers.
 We successfully loaded the CNO-based nanocarrier with chemotherapeutic prodrugs derived from gemcitabine, and showed remarkable efficacy in killing CD44+ pancreatic adenocarcinoma cells, which are known to be gemcitabine résistant.